Tomokazu Fukuda

 Affiliation

-IWATE University Faculty of Science and Engineering Department of Chemistry and Biological Science Studies in Biological Sciences
+IWATE University Faculty of Agriculture Department of Life Science Course of Molecular Biomedical Sciences

 Position